 top of page

-may we right what's wrong and mend our paths
+May we right what's wrong and mend our paths, so we might reach Beloved Community.

 MENDING is a time for Unitarian Universalists to focus on forgiveness, atonement and work towards repairing relationships.
 It occurs within the individual, among community members, and stretches to the Sacred found in many forms.
 A natural outcome of this holy work is the focus on renewing right relations, supporting reparation efforts, and recommitting to covenants agreed to in congregations, small groups, and self.